 Putlake Adventure Farm is a real working farm, replete with animals, tractor rides, outdoor play, indoor soft play, pedal go-karts, trampolines, birds, a pet centre and tea and cake!

 Walk down the famous harbour Cobb and pay a visit to the Lyme Regis Marine Aquarium.
 Get close to the local fish and marine life of the Jurassic Coast.
 The kids can hand feed the mullet, hold the starfish and stroke a lobster.
-Then wash your hands and head for fish and chips on the seafront!
+Then wash your hands and head for fish and chips on the seafront in Lyme Regis!

 If we’ve inspired you to visit one of these fabulous Dorset attractions, then be sure to check out these Dorset holiday cottages for the perfect place to stay.